jagoncalves14/allocate-reviewers/MIGRATION_GUIDE.md

 **Structure:**
 ```
-A: Experienced Developers (list from A2 onwards)
+A: Unexperienced Developers (list from A2 onwards - INVERTED LOGIC)
 B: Default Number of Reviewers (value in B2)
 ```

+**Note:** INVERTED LOGIC - List only junior/unexperienced developers in Column A.
+Everyone NOT on this list is considered experienced.
+Empty list = all developers are experienced (safe default).

 ### **Sheet Order Change**